 Warning Signs That You May Be Relapsing: How to Get Back on Track!

-When a person admits that a drug misuse problem exists and seeks treatment, it is the first step towards recovery.
+When a person admits that a drug misuse problem exists and seeks treatment, it is the first step toward recovery.
 However, life is not perfect.
-As a person who deals with a drug misses disorder reenters the real world, triggers and temptations may lead to relapse.
+As someone who deals with a drug misses disorder reenters the real world, triggers and temptations may lead to relapse.
 Even when this occurs, it does not mean that sober life is impossible.
 It is essential to get back on the right track.
 Luckily, there are warning signs that relapse is occurring.
 Prelapse, the beginning of relapse, is an important time.
-Identifying this early stage allows a person to get necessary assistance quickly.
+Identifying this early stage allows a person to get the necessary assistance quickly.